gumaerc-testorg/cms.360-fall-2012/content/pages/assignments/final-projects.md

 In session 4, project proposals will be due.
 Come up with 3 short project proposal ideas (one to three sentences each) and add them to.
 You can also write '+1' or your initials next to proposal ideas that you think are especially interesting and would consider joining for a group project.

-During the last class meeting, each student (or project team) will formally present their final project as an [IGNITE talk](http://en.wikipedia.org/wiki/Ignite_(event)) (5 minutes, 20 slides, 15 seconds per slide, automatically advanced.
+During the last class meeting, each student (or project team) will formally present their final project as an {{% resource_link "276e4818-75b9-44d8-b5c2-265b5787baca" "IGNITE talk" %}} (5 minutes, 20 slides, 15 seconds per slide, automatically advanced.
 Final projects are due on this date.
 Late projects will not be considered.

 When developing final projects, consider the following theories, frames, platforms, geographic contexts, and uses of Civic Media: